Dynamics on Trees of Spheres: Rescaling-limits

 \centerline{ $\xymatrix{ Y_0 \ar[rrr]^{y_n} \ar[dd] _{{ f_0}} &&&Y_n\subset\S \ar[dd]^{f_n} \\ & \ar@{_{(}->}[lu] \ar@{_{(}->}[ld] X_0 \ar[r]^{x_n} &X_n \ar@{^{(}->}[ru] \ar@{^{(}->}[rd]&\\ Z_0 \ar[rrr]_{z_n} &&&Z_n\subset\S. }$}

-It follows that the $(f_n,y_n,x_n)$ are dynamical systems between marked spheres of portrait given by the restriction of $f_0$ and its corresponding degree function (again after extraction).
-From Theorem \ref{thmcomp00}, there exists dynamical systems between trees of spheres $(\F,\T^X)$ which is approximable by this sequence so dynamically approximable by this sequence according to lemma \ref{dynconvbis}.
+It follows that the $(f_n,y_n,x_n)$ are dynamical systems between marked spheres of portrait given by the restriction of $f_0$, and its corresponding degree function (again after extracting).
+From Theorem \ref{thmcomp00}, there exist dynamical systems between trees of spheres $(\F,\T^X)$ which are approximable by this sequence, so dynamically approximable by this sequence according to Lemma \ref{dynconvbis}.

 Let $v$ be the vertex separating $x^1,x^2$ and $x^3$ in $T^Y$.
-Using lemma \ref{ext22}, that we will prove later, we can suppose that the vertex $v$ is not forgotten by $F^k$ (indeed, $v$ separate three elements of $z$ and from this lemma we can assume that they are in $T^X$ and then apply lemma \ref{definiX}).
+Using Lemma \ref{ext22}, that we will prove later, we can suppose that the vertex $v$ is not forgotten by $F^k$ (indeed, $v$ separate three elements of $z$ and from this lemma we can assume that they are in $T^X$ and then apply Lemma \ref{definiX}).
 Define $v':=F^k(v)$.